-The nuchal scan is an important part of your antenatal care that can reveal a lot about your baby’s health.
-The scan is named after the nuchal translucency test, which will be used to screen for certain kinds of abnormalities.
+The Nuchal Translucency scan is an important part of your antenatal care that can reveal a lot about your baby’s health.
+The scan is named after the Nuchal Translucency Test, which will be used to screen for certain kinds of conditions.

 The Nuchal Translucency Test

-The nuchal translucency test looks at an area called the nuchal fold
+The Nuchal Translucency Scan looks at an area called the nuchal fold

 You will also be given a blood test when you have the nuchal scan.
 The test will measure the levels of two different hormones in your blood, which can help us to estimate the risk.
 Unusual hormone levels can indicate that your baby is more likely to be affected.